nens/threedi-docs/README.rst

 If you can run docker, you're in luck.
 One-time setup::

-  $ docker-compose build
+  $ docker compose build

 And then every time you want to re-generate your documentation::

-  $ docker-compose up
+  $ docker compose up

 If you're not so lucky, you'll need to pip-install sphinx (``pip install -r requirements.txt``, preferably in a virtualenv) and you need latex (see the